gopalM-3/namerer/README.md

 # namerer
 Just me venturing into the fields of Natural Language Processing with the help of Andrej Karpathy's YouTube tutorials

-**1.** nameGenerator.ipynb - Simple name generator by using the concepts of probability and bigrams, nothing too fancy
+1. *nameGenerator.ipynb* - Simple name generator by using the concepts of probability and bigrams, nothing too fancy

-**2.** nameGenerator2.ipynb - Better name generator by incorporating the concept of context
+2. *nameGenerator2.ipynb* - Better name generator by incorporating the concept of context